-Other sources I read says there’s no primate species in Africa which form pair bonding but there are some in Asia.
+Other sources I read say there are no primate species in Africa that form pair bonding but there are some in Asia.

-This seem to suggest that pair bonding developed later, not earlier.
+This seems to suggest that pair bonding developed later, not earlier.

-Which would also make sense that humans today are more pair-bonding species and that African have bigger penis for sperm wars.
+It would also make sense that humans today are more pair-bonding species and that Africans have a bigger penis for sperm wars.

 It would also fit with my veeeery anecdotal evidence that black women are (far) easier than white girls.

 Even when you won’t be having sex with black women, they are far warmer and more welcoming upon approaching.